SuperLan11/FIEAJam/README.md

 The game jam had the theme of "Theme Parks" and spanned about 45 hours.

 ## How to Play the Game
-Click the green code button, download the ZIP, and extract the folder.
+Click the green code button, download the ZIP, extract the folder, and extract Game.zip.
-Then open the Game folder in the extracted folder, and open FIEA2025.exe to start the game.
+Then open FIEA2025.exe in the extracted folder to start the game.

 ## Team Contributions
 - Craig White: Lead Programmer